 Like most things now, there’s a few app’s which give all the motorhome parkings areas in various parts of Europe.

-We like to use Camper Contact or Park 4 Night.
-The downside is the data roaming that they use up in the process.
-So keep this in mind, as well as charges, all depending on your own mobile contract or provider.
+We like to use Camper Contact which is built into our Garmin Sat Nav or Park 4 Night on their App.
+The downside is the data roaming that they use up in the process if you don’t have one in the Sat Nav.

-Otherwise, keep an eye out for the signs, which are usually blue with an outline image of a motorhome.
+Finally, keep an eye out for the motorhome signs, which are usually blue with an outline image of a motorhome.
 If you’ve seen them in France, you’ll know what they look like.

 Last but not least, enjoy the fabulous system of Sosta motorhome parking in Italy!

-We’ve certainly had our fair share of use out of them over the last couple of years and found them just as good as Aires in France.
-Wishing you fabulous motorhome travels through Italy, enjoy and have fun!
+We’ve certainly had our fair share of use out of them now and found them just as good as Aires in France.
+So, here’s to wishing you fabulous motorhome travels through Italy – enjoy.